Cloud Shell supports building and launching tutorials to help users familiarize themselves with your project quickly and effectively.

 Writing a tutorial

 Tutorials are written in Markdown - specifically, in CommonMark format, and without HTML - and can be developed using any text editor.
 You can also add directives which include advanced functionality, like spotlighting and adding inline icons, with tutorial specific Markdown in your tutorial and make it easier to follow.
-To add a directive, use the following format:
+To add a directive, use the following custom element format:

 When creating a tutorial, headings are important in determining its structure.
 To set the right title, step headings, and underlying instructions, follow the hierarchy below: